cw-data/lake_food_webs/data/readme.txt

 Data fields for all specimens: data that were collected for all specimens, regardless of whether they underwent stable isotope analyses.

 sample_id: str.
-The unique identifier for a sample specimen.
+The unique identifier for a sample specimen (i.e., an eppendorf or falcon tube containing one or more biological samples).
+Note: `sample_id` is not a key field because a `sample_id` may contain multiple individuals of the same taxon (e.g., many macroinvertebrates), which were used to create multiple `isotope_id`s.
 collected_datetime: str.
 Datetime the specimen was collected. yyyy-mm-dd hh:mm.
 A date of 1900-01-01 is an unknown or missing date.
 A time of 00:00 is an unknown or missing time.
 lake: str.
 Name of the lake from which the specimen was collected.
 latitude: float.
 Latitude at which the specimen was collected.
 Decimal degrees north.